uroojs275/marketing-performance-powerbi-dashboard/README.md

 The objective was to design a scalable analytical framework that supports performance monitoring, profitability assessment, and data-driven marketing decisions.

 **Business Problem**

--Marketing and sales teams require visibility into:
+Marketing and sales teams require visibility into:
--Which products drive revenue and profit
+a.
+Which products drive revenue and profit
--Which customers contribute the highest lifetime value -How demand fluctuates across time (day-of-week trends) -Geographic distribution of customers
+b.
+Which customers contribute the highest lifetime value
+c.
+How demand fluctuates across time (day-of-week trends)
+d.
+Geographic distribution of customers
--Order volume and unit velocity
+e.
+Order volume and unit velocity

 Without a structured BI layer, performance analysis remains fragmented and reactive.
 This dashboard consolidates transactional data into an integrated analytical model to enable proactive performance optimization.